 The Oldfields Difference

 As Maryland's oldest girls' boarding school and the first to teach girls science, Oldfields has been focusing on each girl's success for over 150 years.
 Our balanced approach to high academic standards combined with a caring, supportive environment makes our school a place where students reach their highest potential.
-The magic of Oldfields becomes clearer when you come for a visit ,but until then, learn more about our new Head of School David Perfield.
+The magic of Oldfields becomes clearer when you come for a visit ,but until then, learn more about what it would be like to be an Oldfields student.

 Galloping across the beaches of the Irish coast, nailing drywall in New Orleans, touring the ruins of Pompeii, developing code for an original video game – the May Program can take students just about anywhere!
 Our two week experiential learning experience is a unique hallmark of an Oldfields education that complements the academic curriculum.
 May Program offers a life changing opportunity for our students.
 Officially inaugurated in 1971, this popular tradition is perfectly aligned with our mission since each girl chooses an area to explore what sparks her interest.
 Read more about May Program where real life learning is intentionally developed.